UBS faces dual attack in parliament after loss

 Social Democrat lawmaker Susanne Leutenegger Oberholzer narrowly failed to get enough support for her proposal to reopen debate on tough new capital measures for UBS UBSN.VX and Credit Suisse CSGN.VX so that a ban on investment banking could be added.

-The plan to force the banks to hold more capital than required under global rules, so that they can be shielded from future crises, was passed.
-And the Social Democrats have the option of bringing a separate piece of legislation on the proposed ban.
+The plan to force the banks to hold more capital than under global rules so that they can be shielded from future crises was passed, and the Social Democrats have the option of bringing a separate piece of legislation on the proposed ban.

 "What the latest debacle of UBS in London shows is that regulation must go further as fast as possible.
 Investment banking must be banned for systemically-important banks and proprietary trading must be massively limited," the party said in a statement.